Install Chrome Extension Chrome Extension

 Kona (G4FT-ICE, 2020–2023) — Be Careful: Timing chain — replacement recommended before 130,000 km, GDI direct injection carbons intake valves, CVVD variable valve duration system — early field experience shows actuator problems.
 Power: 199 PS.

-Kona (G4NA, 2021–2023) — Stay Away!: Timing Chain Stretch and Jumping, Cylinder Bore Scoring from Catalytic Converter Disintegration, Recall: Cylinder Bore Scuffing (Piston Rings).
+Kona (G4NA, 2021–2023) — Be Careful: Timing Chain Stretch and Jumping, Cylinder Bore Scoring from Catalytic Converter Disintegration, Piston Ring Oil Consumption (Class Action Affected).
 Power: 147 PS.

 Kona (G4LE, 2019–2020) — Be Careful: Hybrid Battery Cooling Fails at High Ambient Temperature, GDI Direct Injection Causes Intake Valve Carbon Buildup, Elevated Oil Consumption from Piston Ring Tolerances.
 Power: 105 PS.